 ERP systems usually integrate all facets of an enterprise into one comprehensive information system that individuals can access across an entire organization.

-More businesses of all sizes today are implementing ERP systems more than ever before.
+More businesses of all sizes today are implementing Enterprise Resource Planning (ERP) systems more than ever before.
 Why is that so

 Here are some of the main reasons and benefits why organizations are implementing and using ERP systems: